m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

   * If you need to compose The free monad can give you a more lightweight way to represent your commands

   * double-`flatMap` (`flatMap { _.flatMap {... }}` or `flatMap { _.map { ... } }`) is sometimes a sign you should be using a monad transformer.
 Alternatively, if you're struggling to combine stacks of effects and nest `flatMap`s correctly, consider using a free coproduct approach instead.
- * if you're defining a lot of tree-like structures and find yourself repeating a lot of traversal code boilerplate, consider recursion-schemes style with fixed-point types.
  * `map(_.map(...))` (or similarly with flatMap) probably indicates you should be using a monad transformer
  * if a parameter is passed down untouched through several layers of function calls it might be better for those functions to return Reader
  * if you pass a "secondary" parameter in and out (by returning tuples) of a series of functions it might be better for those functions to return State